What Do Painted Turtles Eat in the Wild

 The painted turtle is an omnivore—meaning that it eats a variety of plants and animals in its diet.
 They are known to eat worms.
 In the wild, painted turtles will consume a variety of foods, such as aquatic plants, fruits, small fish, insects, snails, and worms.
 They are even known to scavenge small dead animals.

-See Also Do Painted Turtles Hibernate? - Surviving The Winter
+See Also How Fast Do Painted Turtles Grow? - Growth Stages of Painted Turtles

 In captivity, they can be fed a variety of foods, including worms.
 Earthworms, mealworms, and wax worms are all acceptable foods for painted turtles.